pk-zhu/Statistical-Analysis-of-Climate-and-Phenotypes/README.md

 >
 >  ***Email: pkzhu222@gmail.com***
 >
->  ***Cite:Climate Change Influence on the Morphological Traits of Trees: Exploring the Phenotypic Diversity of Fokienia hodginsii in Relation to Climatic Conditions (unpublished)***
+>  ***Cite: Climate Change Influence on the Morphological Traits of Trees: Exploring the Phenotypic Diversity of Fokienia hodginsii in Relation to Climatic Conditions (unpublished)***
 >
 >